numbas/editor/README.md

 Instructions for installation can be found at http://numbas.github.io/editor/.

-You probably don't need to set up your own editor installation: there's [a free public editor at **math**centre](http://numbas.mathcentre.ac.uk), which is supported by Newcastle University.
+You probably don't need to set up your editor installation: there's [a free public editor at **math**centre](http://numbas.mathcentre.ac.uk), which is supported by Newcastle University.

 ### Copyright